|

 "...Ambient Origins...is the remedy one needs to achieve relaxed enlightenment."

 When one speaks of sound foraging and pioneerism, the name Stephen Bacchus may come to mind, along with that other guy, you know the one who coined the term ambient, Brian Eno.
 Ambient Origins is a beautifully orchestrated sound arrangement that is a free-flowing as the quietest river or as gentle as a warm summer breeze.
 Collected from many early workings, Bacchus takes the listener on an intersteller trek through nebula's, black holes and distant galaxies.
 Tracks like 'Winter's Way', 'A Separate Moment' and 'The Form of the World' reveal the inner workings of a mind not confined to the physical limits of the cranium.
+Without a doubt, this album is an amazing tribute to the direction and framework of the ambient genre.
+Whether trying to ease the body or the mind, Ambient Origins Collected Works is the remedy one needs to achieve relaxed enlightenment.

 — Reviewed by Digital Artifact Magazine